Insync goes Multicloud

 We’ve updated the Activity Feed to contain two main tabs: Feed and Attention Required.

 The Activity Feed allows you to keep track of the sync activities such as downloads, uploads, deletes, edits, and the like.
 This is explained in detail here.

 We’ve improved our Progress section and moved it to an overlay accessible via the bottom bar.
 View which files are syncing, and collapse the list by clicking the arrow.

-To access your app settings, hover on the . . . at the upper left of the Insync window.
+To access your app settings, hover on the . . . at the upper right of the Insync window.